 This year, instead of focusing on flaws and what you think you need to change, try and focus on renewal.
-Take a moment to recognise what you have done well, what you are grateful for, and then where a reboot is needed to make 2017 your happiest and healthiest year, for both body and mind.
+Take a moment to recognise what you have done well, what you are grateful for, and then where a reboot is needed to make this year your happiest and healthiest year, for both body and mind.

 Love is the key to a meaningful life, and our capacity to love ourselves determines our happiness.
 We often forget this, and allow ourselves to be consumed by feelings of jealousy, resentment, hate, regret, grief and anger towards others and ourselves.
 Let’s celebrate the New Year not with superficial and short-lived intentions, but with the intention to forgive and forget, be more mindful and grateful, and fill our hearts with love and compassion for others and ourselves.